cfengine/documentation/getting-started/installation.markdown

 When bootstrapping is complete, CFEngine is up and running on your system.

 The Mission Portal is immediately accessible.
-Connect to the Policy Server through your web browser at http://<IP address of your Policy Server>.
+Connect to the Policy Server through your web browser at http://`<IP address of your Policy Server>`.

-To be able to use the [Mission Portals'][Mission Portal] Design Center front-end, continue with [integrating Mission Portal with git][Integrating Mission Portal with git].
+To be able to use the [Mission Portal's][Mission Portal] Design Center front-end, continue with [integrating Mission Portal with git][Integrating Mission Portal with git].